Saint Hildegard von Bingen, The Unruly Mystic™

-It is our experience that a scheduled screening of the film with an audience that can engage in conversation afterwards is more meaningful than watching the film alone.
-This has been proven with all our screenings, from Harvard Divinity School, Emory University, to a benefit screening at a movie theater in Louisville, KY where we raised money for a Hildegard inspired comfort care home in Louisville, KY to a fundraiser for a Catholic parish church in Ohio, to a local GoFundMe fundraiser for a artist friend in our own town.
-The opportunities are endless!
-Learn more!
-More questions?
-Contact us today!
+It is our belief that a live screening of the film with an audience that can engage in conversation afterwards is more meaningful than watching the film alone.
+This has been realized with all our screenings, from Harvard Divinity School to local theatrical settings.
+Better yet, do a benefit screening like when we raised money for a Hildegard inspired comfort care home in Louisville, KY to a fundraiser for a Catholic parish church in Ohio, to a local GoFundMe fundraiser for a artist friend in our own town.
+The opportunities are endless when Saint Hildegard is put to work!

 Saint Hildegard of Bingen is beloved in Germany, USA, UK, Spain and Japan.

 The Unruly Mystic™ Saint Hildegard is now internationally available around the world for screenings in multiple languages besides English.
 It is available in German , subtitled Spanish and subtitled Japanese on Amazon OnDemand, iTunes and Vimeo.

 Story behind my film